PlanetTheCloud/LazadaSellerCenterJs_StockChecklist/README.md

 Inject to page with extensions like [User Javascript and CSS](https://chrome.google.com/webstore/detail/user-javascript-and-css/nbhcbdghjpllgmfilhnhkllmkecfmpld/).

 # Usage
-Although this is meant to be used on older version of Seller Center, this also works on the newer version minus the sytling.
+**NOTE**: Although this is meant to be used on older version of Seller Center, this also works on the newer version minus the sytling.

 Select all or few orders and print Stock Checklist / Item Picklist.
 You can then select the items by clicking on their picture/image.
 Selected items will be highlighted with green background color.